hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Were never known to have a ball before;
 >
-> They think 'twill pass them off upon the town,
+> They think it will pass them off upon the town,
 >
 > As long established and of some renown.
 >